 Security became a very hot topic recently especially after cloud adoption, The goal of security testing is to identify the threats to the system and measure its potential vulnerabilities.
 It also helps in detecting all possible security risks in the system and help to fix these problems earlier before going to production.
 I wrote a lot of articles on security testing, you can go to this link to read them.

 In the current digital age and the competitive software industry, it became essential to deliver not only the intended functionalities of the system but to ensure its scalability, agility, and modifiability.
 In order to reach this competitiveness in the market and to have qualified products, you need an efficient quality process of the software.
-The usage of traditional exploratory testing of finding bug or defects will not be the efficient way.
+The usage of traditional exploratory testing of finding bug or defects will not be an efficient way.
 Most of the companies are seeking continuous integration, deployment, and delivery, without automated testing it will not be applicable.